 Sometimes it’s a process that flows, but more often it’s an all-engaging wrestle; gaining, losing and then re-gaining control of the painting over a period of time.

 Image created with #Insitu ArtRoom

-My studio is in Altrincham, Greater Manchester, UK, and the work currently varies in price from between £150 to £1000.
-I sell directly from my studio and also through the gallery, Saul Hay Fine Art, Manchester.
+My work currently varies in price from between £150 to £1000.
+I sell directly from my South Manchester studio and also through the curated online gallery, Rise Art and from Saul Hay Fine Art Gallery, Manchester.
 If you are interested in any of the work that you see on this website, you can either contact me directly or follow the link to the gallery, shown below the painting.